 Iris Easy Flip Review, a Hands-On Test

 Looking for a phone plan for $15 per month?
-Then read our list of this year’s best senior phone plans.
+Read our list of this year’s best senior phone plans.

 Pros

-- Simple design: The Iris Easy Flip’s design –– albeit limited –– is easy for anyone to pick up and use.
+- Simple design: The Iris Easy Flip’s design –– although limited –– is easy for anyone to pick up and use.

 - Large screens: With two 2.8-inch screens, the Iris Easy Flip made it easy to read text and navigate menus.

-- Selfie-capable: Although the Iris Easy Flip only has one 5MP camera, it can operate when the phone is closed.
+- Selfie-capable: Although it has only one 5MP camera, the phone can operate even when it’s closed.
 This feature allows you to take front- and rear-facing photos.

-- Solid battery life: The Iris Easy Flip’s battery gave us six hours of talk time, and it lasted 13 days on standby.
+- Solid battery life: The Iris Easy Flip’s battery gave us seven hours of talk time, and it lasted 14 days on standby.

 Cons

-- No voice-to-text: With no voice-to-text capabilities, all text must be painstakingly typed out on the 12-digit numeric keypad.
-Read our list of the best flip phones to find devices that streamline the texting process.
+- No voice-to-text: The phone does not support voice-to-text, so text must be painstakingly typed out.
+Read our list of the best flip phones to find devices that streamline texting.

-- Cumbersome apps: While the Iris Easy Flip has an internet browser and calendar, both apps were difficult to operate with the phone’s keypad.
-This hindrance rendered them nearly useless.
+- Cumbersome apps: The Iris Easy Flip has an internet browser and calendar, but both apps were difficult to operate with the phone’s keypad, rendering them nearly useless.

-- No voice commands: While devices like the Jitterbug Flip2 incorporate voice commands to streamline their operation, the Iris Easy Flip has no such capabilities.
+- No voice commands: Devices like the Jitterbug Flip2 incorporate voice commands to streamline their operation, but the Iris Easy Flip has no such capabilities.

 Iris Easy Flip Video Review

 Want to see the Iris Easy Flip in action?
-Then watch our full video review.
+Watch our full video review.

 Purchasing the Iris Easy Flip

 The Iris Easy Flip is available from various brick-and-mortar locations, including Target and Walmart.
-However, I purchased the phone from Consumer Cellular’s website.
-The phone cost me $59, plus $12 for shipping.
+I purchased the phone from Consumer Cellular’s website.
+The phone cost me $59, plus $12 for shipping, which was more affordable than other phones for seniors, like the Jitterbug Smart4.

-With Consumer Cellular, I purchased a plan for $20 per month that included unlimited talk, text, and 1GB of data.
-While Consumer Cellular does offer plans with greater data amounts, I figured that most Iris Easy Flip users wouldn’t be doing too many data-heavy tasks like streaming video.
-Additionally, the Iris Easy Flip supports Wi-Fi, so when I used the internet at home, I didn’t use up any of my data allowance.
+With Consumer Cellular, I purchased a plan for $20 per month that included 1GB of data and unlimited talk and text.
+Consumer Cellular offers plans with greater data amounts, but I figured that most Iris Easy Flip users wouldn’t be doing too many data-heavy tasks like streaming video.
+The Iris Easy Flip also supports Wi-Fi, so when I used the internet at home, I didn’t use any of my data allowance.

 One thing to note with Consumer Cellular, though, is that their monthly prices, as stated on their website, include the discount for enrolling in the auto-pay option.
 With auto-pay enabled, your payment method will automatically be charged each month.